 Fermented dairy products

-Fermented milk products such as yogurt, cultured buttermilk, whey, sour cream, or kefir are also good for making bread dough.
-They go especially well with soda bread, as they are more acidic than milk.
-In addition to baking soda, acid is also needed to produce carbon dioxide and make the dough rise.
+Fermented milk products such as yogurt, cultured buttermilk, whey, sour cream, or kefir are also suitable for making bread dough.
+They pair especially well with soda bread, as they are more acidic than regular milk.
+In addition to baking soda, acidity is necessary to produce carbon dioxide and facilitate dough rising.
+Speaking of quick bread, you might want to read my article on the differences between basic bread and quick bread.

-Fermented milk products are also suitable for yeasted doughs, as they increase the acidity of the bread and make the crumb and crust softer.
-Bread made with sour dairy products ferments faster due to their acidity.
+Fermented dairy products are also suitable for yeasted doughs as they enhance the bread’s acidity, resulting in a softer crumb and crust.
+Bread made with sour dairy products ferments faster due to their higher acidity.

 Non-dairy milk

 Non-dairy products such as soy, almond, rice, or coconut milk are suitable for making bread dough.
-People who follow a vegan diet, are lactose intolerant, or have a milk protein allergy can use plant-based milk substitutes to make bread.
+People who follow a vegan diet or have lactose intolerance or a milk protein allergy can use plant-based milk substitutes for bread making.

-However, plant-based milk doesn’t have the nutritional value of cow’s milk and has a distinctive taste that can affect the taste of the bread.
-While on the subject of the taste of bread, you may wish to read my article on why bread sometimes turns out flavorless.
+However, plant-based milk lacks the nutritional value of cow’s milk and has a distinctive taste that can affect the flavor of the bread.
+Speaking of bread flavor, you may be interested in reading my article on why bread sometimes turns out to be flavorless.

 Final thoughts